Bradley-Butcher/Conformers/README.md

 - [ ] PyPI package
 - [ ] Experiments

+## Changes from the paper

+- Sampling is no longer greedy - authors claim to use greedy sampling (default transformer sampling), but this will result in the same output for all samples.

 ## Installation

 No PyPI package is available yet.
 To install, clone the repository and run